thej01/moonwarmer-example-mods/README.md

 *Moonwarmer projects can succesfully load into any version of DELTARUNE (as long as it's the same variant).
 You don't have to update your mod every time the game does to make it work.
 This is just a helpful value.*

-> [!NOTE]
+> [!IMPORTANT]
-> (Please make this the same as the DELTAMOD/DELTAHUB deltaruneVersion field if you are making this mod for those.)
+> *Please make this the same as the DELTAMOD/DELTAHUB deltaruneVersion field if you are making this mod for those.*

 # Okay, but how do I actually *put* files in my project?
 If you've ever used UndertaleModTool's Resource Exporters before, that's essentially how you put all your files in the project.